SheIs-Data/decodelabs-project-2-explanatory-data-analysis/Project/README.md

 # Decodelabs Project

-This folder contains the complete project 2 worksheet.
+This folder contains the complete project 2 excel worksheet.